pinfactory/pinfactory/README.md

     ./timejump 14

-This will stop and start
+This will stop and start the demo database.
+Time jumps do not work in the production environment where the database is run under systemd.

 ## clean up Docker containers and images